scalalandio/chimney/docs/docs/quickstart.md

 !!! tip

-    If you are a advanced user, who wants to learn the difference between automatic derivation and semiautomatic derivation in Chimney, see [Automatic, semiautomatic and inlined derivation](cookbook.md#automatic-semiautomatic-and-inlined-derivation).
+    If you are an advanced user, who wants to learn the difference between automatic derivation and semiautomatic derivation in Chimney, see [Automatic, semiautomatic and inlined derivation](cookbook.md#automatic-semiautomatic-and-inlined-derivation).

 ## Java collections integration